-Figure 7-12 Cable connections
+Figure 7-9 Cable connections

-1. Connect to the SmartAssistant and log in to the local commissioning screen of the device.
-[See the connection instructions](#).
+1. [C Connecting to the SmartAssistant on the App](#) and log in to the local commissioning screen of the device as an installer.
 2. Choose Power adjustment > Scheduling via DI Port and enable Limit on power purchased from grid.
 3. Tap Submit.